-When using certain 10Gb/s or 40Gb/s Ethernet physical NICs, ESXi allows the RSS capabilities of the physical NICs to be used by the virtual NICs.
+When using certain 10Gb/s or faster Ethernet physical NICs, ESXi allows the RSS capabilities of the physical NICs to be used by the virtual NICs.
 This can be especially useful in environments where a single MAC address gets large amounts of network traffic (for example VXLAN or network-intensive virtual appliances).
-Because of the potential for increased CPU overhead, this feature is disabled by default.
+Because of the potential for increased CPU overhead, this feature is deactivated by default.

-You can enable this feature as follows:
+You can activate this feature as follows: